effectiveosgi/eosgi-runtime/com.effectiveosgi.rt.config/README_YAML.md

 ---------------

-The YAML file format reader is implemented with [SnakeYAML][2], which is embedded under the temrs of the Apache License Version 2.0.
+The YAML file format reader is implemented with [SnakeYAML][2], which is embedded under the terms of the Apache License Version 2.0.

 [1]: http://yaml.org/
      "YAML Ain't Markup Language"